labgem/microscope-user-doc/docs/content/metabolism/domainviewer.rst

   It can be: *biosynthetic*, *biosynthetic-additional*, *regulatory*, *transport*, *other*.
 * **Domain type**: Type of the genomic object's domains predicted by antiSMASH if any.

-Status *biosynthetic* mean that the considered gene is important (core) to the secondary metabolite system.
+Status *biosynthetic* means that the considered gene is a major part or the core of the secondary metabolite system.

-Status *biosynthetic-additional* mean that the considered gene is part of the secondary metabolite system.
+Status *biosynthetic-additional* means that the considered gene is part of the secondary metabolite system.

 |
 |